JoshuaWise/blue-rpc-protocol/docs/api.md

 - [&lt;AbortSignal&gt;][AbortSignal]

 Read-only property communicating whether this RPC method was aborted by the client.
-Note that the client can trigger this explicitly but it will also be triggered automatically if the WebSocket connection closes.
+Note that the client can abort calls explicitly but they will also be aborted automatically if the WebSocket connection closes.

 ### context.isAborted